Billy Ray Bates, Also Known as ‘Black Superman,’ Went From Trail Blazers Star to Prison After His Disappointing NBA Career

 During the 1980 season, though, Bates finally got his shot in the NBA.

 The Portland Trail Blazers were trying to make the playoffs in 1980 when they decided to sign Bates.
-He ended up winning Player of the Week honors in the NBA within a month of being on the team, too.
+He also ended up winning Player of the Week honors in the NBA within a month of being on the team.
 In 16 games that season, Bates averaged 11.3 points per game in 14.7 minutes.
 He, however, became a star in the playoffs.